williamgrimes/williamgrimes.github.io/essays/isl_notes.md

 <b>Motivation</b>: some notes on reviewing an Introduction to Statistical Learning (ISL) by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 The book is freely available <a href="http://faculty.marshall.usc.edu/gareth-james/ISL/" target="_blank">here</a>. `

 ## Chapter 2: Statistical Learning:
 Statistical learning refers to a set of tools for understanding data and recognising patterns.
-In the case of *supervised* learning the goal is to predict an output or make a decision without explicit rule based programming but to use labeled input data to learn patterns.
+In the case of *supervised* learning the goal is to predict an output or make a decision without exlicit rule based programming but to use labeled input data to learn patterns.
 In contrast, *unsupervised* learning attempts to find patterns in data without pre-existing labels.

 <p align="center">
     <img src="https://render.githubusercontent.com/render/math?math=Y = f(X) %2B \epsilon">